Alblahm/SlurmGraphTaskStatus/README.md

 # SlurmGraphTaskStatus
-Shoe in console the status of the cluster nodes.
+Show in console the status of the cluster nodes.